 Each dish had an interesting combination of flavours and textures to enhance the sensory experience.
 I felt I was gaining an appreciation and awareness of foods I would normally eat on autopilot as they are so familiar.

-Never in this way had I felt the texture of chickpeas or couscous with my tongue, as in the past my eyes and mind tell me what they are.
-Yet in the dark, I had to explore them with my tongue to identify them.
+Never in this way had I felt the texture of chickpeas or couscous with my tongue.
+Normally, my eyes and mind tell me what they are.
+Yet, in the dark, I had to explore them with my tongue to identify them.